UNESCO World Heritage Sites in Poland

 Krakow Old Town

-The most distinctive point of the city is The Main Market Square from the middle of the 13th century.
+The most distinctive point of the city is Main Market Square from the middle of the 13th century.
 The square is a starting point for most of the city tours.
-Surrounded by the rows of townhouses, it was the largest town square in medieval Europe.
+Surrounded by rows of townhouses, it was the largest town square in medieval Europe.
 Two impressive buildings dominate the square: The Cloth Hall (Sukiennice), with stalls from the 13th century, continues the centuries-long tradition of trade.
 The second most famous building is St. Mary’s Basilica.
-It boasts the largest Gothic altarpiece in Europe: the 15th-century wooden polyptych made by incredibly gifted sculptor Veit Stoss.
-Hourly bugle call also comes from this church.
-If you are an attentive listener, you will probably notice that the sound is suddenly interrupted.
-It is to commemorate a legendary trumpeter who was shot dead by the Tatars trying to conquer the city in the 13th century.
+It boasts the largest Gothic altarpiece in Europe: the 15th-century wooden polyptych made by the incredibly gifted sculptor Veit Stoss.
+An hourly bugle call, played from the tower of St. Mary’s Basilica, commemorates a legendary trumpeter who was shot dead by the Tatars trying to conquer the city in the 13th century.

-Let’s leave The Main Market Square and move along Kanonicza Street, to reach the Wawel Hill with its numerous attractions.
+Let’s leave Main Market Square and move along Kanonicza Street to reach Wawel Hill with its numerous attractions.
 It is a place that has witnessed the development of the Polish state and culture.
-The main attractions there include the Royal Castle, the Cathedral with royal tombs, and the pearl of Renaissance architecture: Sigismund’s Chapel with arcade courtyard.
+The main attractions there include the Royal Castle, the Cathedral with royal tombs, and the pearl of Renaissance architecture: Sigismund’s Chapel with its arcade courtyard.

 A few steps away from the Old Town, the Kazimierz district begins.
-It was once a separate town, inhabited mostly by Jews between the 14th and the 19th centuries.
-Today it is known for its artsy and bohemian nightlife, spent in the local cafes, restaurants, and galleries.
-The heart of the area is Szeroka street with the highest historic value synagogues: the Old Synagogue or Remuh Synagogue.
-Worth visiting is also the part of Podgorze, the territory of the former ghetto, close to the Oskar Schindler’s factory.
+It was historically a Jewish quarter from the 14th to the 19th centuries.
+Today, it is known for its artsy and bohemian nightlife, enjoyed in local cafes, restaurants, and galleries.
+The heart of the area is Szeroka Street, home to synagogues of significant historical value, including the Old Synagogue and the Remuh Synagogue.

 Wieliczka & Bochnia Salt Mines

-The Wieliczka Salt Mine is the only mining facility in the world functioning continually from the 13th century!
-The zone open for the public includes two kilometers of real marvels made of salt: chapels decorated with salt sculptures, salty lakes, old excavations with original wooden elements, and old mining tools.
-The most famous stop on the route is the St. Kinga’s Chapel – close your eyes and listen to the excellent acoustics it has!
-The air you breathe here is among the cleanest in the world – free of any pollution or allergenic particles.
-If you wish, you may feel it deeper by spending an extraordinary night in one of the special saline chambers.
-A night of restful sleep without nightmares, far away from city noise, is guaranteed!
+The Wieliczka Salt Mine stands out as the only mining facility in the world that has been operating continuously since the 13th century!
+The area open to the public stretches over two kilometers, showcasing marvels entirely made of salt: chapels adorned with intricate salt sculptures, serene salty lakes, ancient excavations with preserved wooden structures, and historical mining tools.
+The highlight of the tour is St. Kinga’s Chapel – take a moment to close your eyes and immerse yourself in its exceptional acoustics!
+Here, the air you breathe is among the cleanest globally, entirely free from pollution or allergenic particles.
+For those seeking a unique experience, consider spending a night in one of the special saline chambers for a restful sleep away from the hustle and bustle of city life, where a night without nightmares is guaranteed!

-The second underground jewel – Bochnia Salt Mine – is lesser-known than Wieliczka, but it is also worth seeing.
-Older by several decades, it will take you to a fantastic journey through the most beautiful and exciting excavations.
-It boasts numerous chambers of a characteristic shape, austere underground chapels with beautiful sculptures and paintings, as well as mining tools and equipment from the previous centuries.
-The most effective is an underground boat cruising in the flooded part of the mine, and fluorescent halite crystals presenting on the natural route.
-Be sure not to miss these attractions!
+The second underground gem, the Bochnia Salt Mine, may not be as well-known as Wieliczka, but it offers its own captivating experiences.
+Being older by several decades, it invites you on a fantastic journey through its most beautiful and intriguing excavations.
+You’ll discover chambers with unique shapes, simple yet awe-inspiring underground chapels decorated with exquisite sculptures and paintings, as well as mining tools and equipment from past centuries.
+Not to be missed is the underground boat cruise through the mine’s flooded sections, alongside the stunning display of fluorescent halite crystals found along the natural path.
+Make sure to explore these incredible attractions!

 Auschwitz-Birkenau Nazi German Concentration and Extermination Camp